alexfernandez/alexfernandez.github.io/2017/origins-language.md

 It just means that vowels are not part of the language.
 Some kind of vocalic sound must still link the two consonants together, and mark syllable boundaries.
-This allows listeners to distinguish a double-consonant word 𝛫𝛫 from two single-consonant words 𝛫-𝛫.
+This allows listeners to distinguish a double-consonant word _KK_ from two single-consonant words in succession _K-K_.

 We will use the symbol ∅ (empty set) to represent a vocalic separator.
-Biconsonant syllables will therefore be rendered as 𝛫∅𝛫.
+Biconsonant syllables will therefore be rendered as _K∅K_.
 The evolution so far can be represented as:

-> 𝛫 → 𝛫∅𝛫
+> K → K∅K

 In practice, ∅ can be a neutral vowel or [schwa](https://en.wikipedia.org/wiki/Schwa).